City-of-Melbourne/govcore/README.md

 ![Govcore](docs/assets/1-govcore-intro.png)

-GovCore is information management system to run councils.
+GovCore is an ambitious project which aims to develop an information management system which can be used to run council: by council, for council

-It tries to address these problems:
+The drive behind the platform is to address the problems in existing solutions currently available to government:

 - Satisfying audit
 - Supporting flexibility and continuous improvement